-Description of Core Property Target Mineralization Ownership Interest The Buchans Property, consisting of 1,154 staked claims in 11 licenses totalling 28,850 hectares, abuts the north-west side of Company's Mary March Joint Venture and encompasses the majority of the north shore of Red Indian Lake.
+Description of Core Property Target Mineralization Ownership Interest The Buchans Property, consisting of 971 staked claims in 10 licenses totalling 24,275 hectares, abuts the north-west side of Company's Mary March Joint Venture and encompasses the majority of the north shore of Red Indian Lake.
 Zinc-silver-lead-copper-gold 100% ownership held in Canstar's wholly owned subsidiary "Adventus Newfoundland Corporation" subject to a 2% NSR royalty payable to Altius.
-The Mary March Joint Venture consists of four Fee Simple Grants consisting of five separate land parcels and covering 1,486.88 hectares and three map-staked licenses containing 264 claims and covering 6,600 hectares located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
+The Mary March Joint Venture consists of four Fee Simple Grants consisting of five separate land parcels and covering 1,486.88 hectares and two map-staked licenses containing 8 claims and covering 200 hectares located approximately 20 kilometres east of the past producing Buchans mine, near Buchans Junction, Newfoundland.
 Zinc-silver-lead copper-gold A 56% interest and right of first refusal on the remaining 44% interest held by Glencore plc, the Company's joint venture partner.
 (1) The Company is the operator.
 The Exploits Project was optioned on April 5, 2018 to purchase 90 mineral claims covering 2,250 hectares near Red Indian Lake in the Province of Newfoundland and Labrador.
 The Exploits Project, located approximately 5 km southwest of the Mary March Project, contains recently discovered massive sulphide boulders with geological similarities to the Duck Pond Deposit.
-Zinc-silver-lead-copper-gold The Company entered into an option agreement with local prospectors to acquire a 100% interest in consideration for cash and share payments and a 1% net smelter return royalty.
+The property currently consists of one map-staked license containing 79 claims and covering 1,975 hectares Zinc-silver-lead-copper-gold The Company entered into an option agreement with local prospectors to acquire a 100% interest in consideration for cash and share payments and a 1% net smelter return royalty.
+In May 2019, a decision was made to terminate the option agreement and accordingly, the property was written off.

-The Daniel's Harbour Property is located in coastal Western Newfoundland and consists of 360 claims in 2 licenses totalling 9,000 hectares.
+The Daniel's Harbour Property is located in coastal Western Newfoundland and consists of 243 claims in 2 licenses totalling 6,075 hectares.
 The Daniel's Harbour Property surrounds the former high-grade zinc mine operated by Teck Resources from 1975 to 1990.
 Zinc 100% ownership subject to a 2% NSR royalty payable to Altius.
+During the year ended June 30, 2019, the Company reduced the number of claims held on this property and accordingly wrote-down the property by \$541,240.
 The Katie Project is located in central Newfoundland and consists of 103 claims in 1 mineral license totalling 2,575 hectares.
 Exploration at the Katie Project is focused on zinc rich volcanic hosted massive sulphide system.
 Zinc-silver-lead-copper-gold 100% ownership held in Canstar's wholly owned subsidiary "Adventus Newfoundland Corporation" subject to a 2% NSR royalty payable to Altius.
+Management decided not to pursue the property, and accordingly the property was written off in the year ended June 30, 2019.
 The La Poile Project is located in south-western Newfoundland and consists of 28 claims in 2 mineral licenses totalling 700 hectares.
 The exploration target at the La Poile Project is a structurally modified zinc rich volcanogenic hosted massive sulphide system.
 Zinc 100% ownership held in Canstar's wholly owned subsidiary "Adventus Newfoundland Corporation" subject to a 2% NSR royalty payable to Altius.
+Management decided not to pursue the property, and accordingly the property was written off in the year ended June 30, 2019.